Bible Book of Daniel, Part 1 - Introduction & Chapter 1

 He offers a 10-day trial with the Prince of the Eunuchs to demonstrate that he would be better off on a simpler diet:

 “Prove thy servants, I beseech thee, ten days; and let them give us pulse to eat, and water to drink.” – Daniel 1:12

-The reason why they refused this lush food is because it was an important part of their faith to not eat unclean foods, especially these which have been dedicated to the Babylonian gods.
+They refused this lush food because it was an important part of their faith not to eat unclean foods, especially those dedicated to the Babylonian gods.

-The result from doing this – God blessed them, far beyond what their natural abilities could do for them.
+The result of doing this – God blessed them, far beyond what their natural abilities could do for them.
 You can see how they were visibly better-off in verse fifteen: